Indian 10-rupee note

 The Indian 10-rupee banknote (₹10) is a common denomination of the Indian rupee.
 The ₹10 note was one of the first notes introduced by the Reserve Bank of India as a part of the Mahatma Gandhi Series in 1996.
-These notes are presently in circulation along with the Mahatma Gandhi New Series which were introduced in January 2018, this is used alongside the 10 rupee coin.
+These notes are presently in circulation along with the Mahatma Gandhi New Series which were introduced in January 2018, this is used alongside the 10-rupee coin.

-The 10-rupee banknote has been issued and had been in circulation since colonial times, and in continuous production since Reserve Bank of India took over the functions of the controller of currency in India in 1923.
+The 10-rupee banknote has been issued and had been in circulation since colonial times, and in continuous production since Reserve Bank of India took over the functions of the controller of currency in India in 1935.

 Mahatma Gandhi New Series

 On 5 January 2018, the Reserve Bank of India announced, a new redesigned ₹10 banknote.

 Design

 The Reserve Bank of India issued ₹10 denomination banknotes in the Mahatma Gandhi (New) Series with motif of Sun Temple, Konark on the reverse, depicting the country's cultural heritage.
 The base colour of the note is Chocolate brown.
-Dimension of the banknote will be 123 mm × 63 mm.
+Dimensions of the banknote are 123 mm × 63 mm.